-Even with today's modern POS systems, you still need a procedure to account for the store's cash.
-These internal controls are necessary to prevent mishandling money and to safeguard assets against loss.
-Not only do strong internal controls promote operational efficiency, they also ensure reliable accounting records.
+Even with today's modern point-of-sale (POS) systems, you still need a procedure to account for a store's cash receipts.
+These internal controls are necessary to prevent mishandling of money and to safeguard assets against loss or theft.
+Not only do strong internal controls promote operational efficiency, but they also ensure reliable accounting records that will be needed come tax time.
 One of the most common causes of shrinkage or loss in your store is through the mishandling of cash.
-When investigated, the most common cause of the theft is the lack of a proper procedure or controls.
+When investigated, the most common cause comes down to a lack of proper procedures or controls.

 Store management or cashiers can pull a sales report at any time during a shift.
 By adding the beginning cash in the drawer to the daily sales figure, a retailer will know exactly how much money should be in the cash register or POS system at any given time.
 This is extremely useful:

 - To avoid holding too much cash on the sales floor.

 - When a customer complains about too little change.

 - For discovering frequent overages/shortages for particular cashiers.

 - To remove the temptation of taking cash without documentation from the cash drawer.

 Balancing a cash register usually takes place at the end of the day or at the end of a cashier's shift.
 The cash drawer and its contents should be taken to an office or another secluded area to prepare the report.
 If balancing the drawer after closing, be sure the sales floor lights are off and the door is locked.
 For many salespeople, they get in a hurry and tend to start closing before the store is actually closed.
 This is not a safe practice.
 However, if you have multiple employees in the store, it's possible to close one of the registers during open hours.